mobydeck/suex/README.md

 # `suex` & `sush` - Lightweight Privilege Management Tools

 A collection of lightweight utilities written in C for privilege management and system information, with a focus on simplicity and security.
+They provide essential functionality for privilege management, process execution, and system information gathering in environments where traditional solutions may be too heavyweight or introduce unwanted dependencies.
+Ideal for developers, DevOps workflows, CI/CD pipelines, and containerized applications where reliability and performance at scale are paramount.

 ## Core Utilities